Ferrari Special Editions & One Offs

 Year: 1974

-Conceived by Luigi Chinetti, Jr. with detail layout by Gene Garfinkle for Bob Gittelman, a prominent architect and home builder, this unique Ferrari was built by Panther Westwinds in the U.K. It is a remarkable statement that integrates the Daytona’s style and the 250GT SWB Breadvan.
+This unique car was conceived by Luigi Chinetti, Jr. with a detailed layout by Gene Garfinkle for Bob Gittelman, a prominent architect and home builder, this unique Ferrari was built by Panther Westwinds in the U.K. It is a remarkable statement that integrates the Daytona’s style and the 250GT SWB Breadvan.
+Learn More

 Year: 1975